Milkdromeda-333/opinionist/DOCS.md

 ```
 - Had a hard time centering a svg with a span, and asked for help from the dev community.
 None of it worked but was able to solve it after playing around in the dev tools.
 I added a di around he svg and gave it display: inline.
 - FINALLY internalized how context is to be set up.
 I use the initializer to consume the data and wrap it around the children passed into the component.
 And, I use the entire component to import the provider and wrap the component/jsx around the object rendered in main.jsx.
+- I had an issue because I never saved the new user I was creating on signup in the server, so I went over a past project where I knew I completed my current task, and seen what I was missing... when  a new resouce is create mongo will add the __v field.

 TOFIX:
 - z index of navbar components